 As a call center manager, you can use call center scripts to get rid of your customers' perception of this tool.
 The easiest way to do this is by using call scripting intelligently to increase your customer satisfaction.

 Here are some of our best tips for creating and using call center scripts to improve customer satisfaction:

-The best call center scripts feel and sound natural to both customers and agents.
+The best contact center scripts feel and sound natural to both customers and agents.
 We recommend using some of your existing virtual call center software tools, like call recording and live call monitoring, to better understand your most common customer questions and how to handle them.

 As you monitor trends in customer questions and general levels of customer satisfaction, it is important to update your call center scripts accordingly.

-Never interrupt a customer.
+Never Interrupt a Customer

 No matter what the script says, your agents should remember that customers always come first.
 Be sure to listen carefully and allow the customer to explain his or her problem fully before going straight back to the script.

-Know when to ditch the script.
+Know When to Ditch the Script

 Call center scripts are a great guide, but it's even more important to ensure that your customers feel like you are truly listening and understanding their needs.
 Don't be afraid to re-phrase, rearrange, or even ditch the script when necessary.